Shiloh Splash River Birch

 A visually stunning pyramidal to oval variety; smaller green leaves have wide irregular white margins; peeling bark exposes the brown under layer, for great winter interest; requires acidic soil, susceptible to chlorosis in alkaline soils

 Shiloh Splash River Birch features subtle chartreuse catkins in early spring.
-It has green foliage edged in creamy white throughout the season.
+It has green foliage edged in creamy white.
 The small serrated pointy leaves turn an outstanding yellow in the fall.
-The fruit is not ornamentally significant.
 The peeling white bark is extremely showy and adds significant winter interest.

 Shiloh Splash River Birch is a deciduous tree with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.